 Wix has plenty of in-house marketing “apps” that are easy to install and sync with other business tools.
 They even have an in-house SEO tool.
 But even with Wix’s apps, you can’t do all the SEO or technical marketing work.
 On the upside, for many beginner / small websites, implementing tags & technical fixes are not (and should not) be high priority.

 The best thing you can do is publish quality content that gets linked to and shared by lots of people (and will not crash under sudden massive popularity).
-In that case, Wix both allow you to do that.
+In that case, Wix allows you to do that.

 If you want to do all the marketing things – a Bluehost website will allow even beginners to implement highly advanced tactics ranging from implementing tags, tracking data to advanced SEO changes to running email opt-ins, schema, a/b tests and anything you could possibly want to do.

-So again, with marketing features the “winner” really depends on your priority.
-If your priority is straightforward, user-friendly publishing then Wix do that well.
+So again, with marketing features, the “winner” really depends on your priority.
+If your priority is straightforward, user-friendly publishing then Wix does that well.

 If you want/need a complete technical marketing toolset – then you’ll need a self-hosted WordPress website on Bluehost.